 Use a Restorative Hair Mask

 As Bergfield points out, sun “damages the hair’s cuticle and protein, which is called keratin.”
-To reverse the damage, one of your best bets is a protein-rich hair mask.
+To reverse the damage, one of your best bets might be a protein-rich hair mask.

-Revitalize dry strands with this nourishing mask that contains vegetable protein to strengthen hair.
+Revitalize dry strands with this nourishing mask that contains vegetable protein meant to strengthen hair.

 Use this hair mask after sun exposure to repair damaged hair.

 While cutting your locks might not be plan A, trimming the ends of sun-damaged hair might be one of the best ways to keep strands healthy and stimulate growth.
 Aim to get a cut every three months or more if your hair is in recovery mode.
 By acting as soon as you see split ends or experience dryness, you may prevent further damage down the line.